 A bit of background.
-I am from Colorado but never learned how to fight bears or build log cabins like the other kids.
+I am from Colorado but love the great indoors.
 My passions have always been creative: illustration, sculpture, design, and for an unfortunate period in first grade, cutting my own hair.
 In 2015, I moved to LA to push myself personally and creatively.
 Since moving here, I've commuted many miles, learned from amazing people, made things I didn't think I was capable of, and failed to get even a hint of a tan.

 Rage against the machine.

 While I try not to impose too many rules on myself, there are a few principles that guide the way I make things.
 And if there's a thread that runs through them all, it's the desire to remain human.
 In my work I try to be myself as much as possible.
 This can mean injecting humor, being vulnerable, and often screwing up.
 It's scary and I question myself constantly.
 But in a time when most things are disposable and interchangable, I believe that work with a heart that strives for connection has the best chance to endure.
 Even if, like us, it's not quite perfect.

 So, taking no small amount of inspiration from Kent M. Keith's "Paradoxical Commandments", here are my maxims for making.

 Most advice says grow up.
 Be a kid anyway.

 Stay connected with the part of you that sees the world through new eyes and makes things just for fun.
 Be curious, naive, and playful.
 Ask big questions (and lots of small ones, too).
 Run fast, climb high, and take risks even if you might get hurt.